 Amaryllis is a popular potted plant that is common in households across the US.
 Its ability to bloom and rebloom without the need for constant attention makes it a great indoor houseplant.
 But, its large leaves that grow directly from the bulb makes them susceptible to drooping.
-Why do Amaryllis leaves droop causing the plant to fall over and what should you do to stop it from happening?

 Table of Contents